-Hi, I'm Christy Maples, M.A., CSC, LPC-Intern Supervised by Cary Scott LPC-S. In a world full of unknowns, unwelcome thoughts and behaviors can creep into us until we don't recognize ourselves.
+Hi, I'm Christy Maples, M.A., CSC, LPC-Associate Supervised by Cary Scott LPC-S. In a world full of unknowns, unwelcome thoughts and behaviors can creep into us until we don't recognize ourselves.
 I believe in the power of passion and my passion is working towards self-discovery with my clients.
 Together we will discover obstacles, thought patterns, behaviors, and underlying issues that are keeping you from living your best life.
 Through a strong therapeutic relationship filled with compassion and non-judgement we will embark on a journey to embrace life and all that comes with it.

 A little about me…

 I received my Bachelor’s degree from Texas Tech in 2006 where I majored in Psychology with a minor in Sociology.
 During my time at Texas Tech I worked in a residential treatment center for adolescents who have emotional difficulties and traumatic life situations.
 It was here that my passion for mental health was planted and I began to grow in my love for helping people through life struggles.